-Christ’s dealings with the non-Jews of Palestine were secondary to His ministry for He explained, “I was not sent except to the lost sheep of the house of Israel” (Matt.
-15:24).
-Jesus‘ short ministry of 3 1/3 years had to be focused primarily on the Jews, though when occasion offered He did not deny the Gentiles the blessings He accorded His own people.
-During that brief period, He exhibited the absence of favoritism whether the distinctions were of social rank, or knowledge, or wealth.
-Even His enemies acknowledged that (Matt.
-22:16).
+Jesus’ ministry was focused on the Jews.
+He said, “I was not sent except to the lost sheep of the house of Israel” (Matthew 15:24).
+His short ministry of 3 1/3 years had to be given primarily to the chosen people, though when occasion offered itself, He did not deny the Gentiles the blessings He gave to His own people.
+During that brief period, He showed no favoritism to all whether the distinctions were of social rank, or knowledge, or wealth.
+And even His enemies acknowledged that (Matthew 22:16).

 In His service,